 While they might look cute and cuddly, these creatures are often some of the most aggressive wildlife that are seen by Animal Control Officers.
 They are also a high risk category for rabies.
 If you seen one walking or stumbling around in the daytime, DO NOT APPROACH IT.
-Contact Waco Animal Control immediately and keep an eye out on the animal from a safe distance away.

 Seen throughout most of central Texas, opossums look like big rats.
 Usually grey, black and white in color, they hang by their tails, and are typically not very aggressive.
 However, as a wild animal, they should be treated with respect and given plenty of leeway when it comes to approaching them.

 The nine banded armadillo is often found in Texas.
 Having a leathery shell and sharp claws, they most often wreak havoc on private lawns and flower beds digging for food.
 They often burrow underground to sleep.

 They are also known to jump when startled, which means many of them end up being killed by traffic.
 They do carry a host of diseases, among them being leprosy.
 If you see an armadillo, do not touch and maintain your distance.

 The Fox Squirrel is most often seen in Waco.
 While they look innocent enough, they can spell disaster if allowed in the attic of a house.
 They can easily chew through wiring, causing house fires, and can keep residents up at night with their constant scurrying back and forth.
 They also can cause financial damage to those who sell pecans.

 Animal Control does not assist with squirrels - they die when relocated.

 The Rat Snake is most often mistaken for the Rattlesnake, because of it’s closeness in color and also because they vibrate their tail when they’re threatened or alarmed, making it sound like they have a rattle.